Here's What's In That $300 Million Whitefish Contract

 Last week, a tiny company in Montana called Whitefish Energy Holdings announced that it had been given a $300 million contract with Puerto Rico Electric Power Authority to help restore electricity on the island, which was severely damaged last month by Hurricane Maria.
 As we reported, that deal was met with surprise and suspicion from many: The project is enormous, and Whitefish is a two-year-old firm that until recently had just two full-time employees.

 The full text of the Whitefish contract is now publicly available, so all of its terms can finally be assessed.
-The reporter Yanira Hernández Cabiya at Caribbean Business attained the contract and published it online.
+Reporter Yanira Hernández Cabiya at Caribbean Business obtained the contract and published it online.

 Much of the controversy that has surrounded the contract has focused on the high rates Whitefish is charging for labor.
-The contract shows those labor rates are pricy indeed: $240 an hour for a general foreman and $227 for a lineman.
+The contract shows those labor rates are pricey indeed: $240 an hour for a general foreman and $227 for a lineman.
 The per diems are also expensive: almost $80 a day for meals, and $332 a day for lodging.
 Employee flights are billed at $1,000 each way.

 For subcontractors, the bulk of Whitefish's workforce, the prices go even higher.
 A general foreman costs $336 an hour and a lineman, $319.

 Usually after huge power outages, electric companies arrange mutual aid agreements with utilities elsewhere to bring in workers to help restore power.
-But that would likely have required assurances of payment, and PREPA has been bankrupt since July.
+But that would most likely have required assurances of payment, and PREPA has been bankrupt since July.
 So PREPA CEO Ricardo Ramos made a deal with Whitefish, which asked for no such guarantee.

-Whitefish then subcontracted from utilities including Jacksonville Electric Authority and Kissimmee Utility Authority to help it with transmission system restoration — the same thing a mutual aid agreement might have arranged at a lower cost.
+Whitefish then subcontracted with utilities including Jacksonville Electric Authority and Kissimmee Utility Authority to help it with transmission system restoration — the same thing a mutual aid agreement might have arranged at a lower cost.
 It's unusual for electrical utilities to work under a contractor.

-Puerto Rico Gov. Ricardo Rosselló has ordered an audit of the contract.
-And yesterday, the chairmen of the House Committee on Natural Resources and its subcommittee on Oversight and Investigations instructed Ramos to retain all records related to the Whitefish deal and provide them to Congress.
+Puerto Rican Gov. Ricardo Rosselló has ordered an audit of the contract.
+And yesterday, the chairmen of the House Committee on Natural Resources and its Subcommittee on Oversight and Investigations instructed Ramos to retain all records related to the Whitefish deal and provide them to Congress.

 The contract permits audits, except regarding "the cost and profit elements" of its labor rates — likely a core interest of any auditor.